loopspace/loopspace.github.io/index.md

   code available on [github](https://github.com/loopspace/bernoulli/tree/poisson).

 * [Statistics](statistics).
 An HTML5+JavaScript data summariser with histogram, frequency table, and a moveable "marker" to find the median and quartiles.
 Original code available on [github](https://github.com/loopspace/statistics).

+* [MathJax to MathML](MathJaxToMathML).
+A simple webpage that uses MathJax to convert LaTeX-like syntax to MathML.
+Original code available on [github](https://github.com/loopspace/MathJaxToMathML.git).